-- Combining neutrals with an accent color allows you to take advantage of the emotional influence of a strong, bright color without the childlike implications.
+- Combining neutrals with an accent color allows you to take advantage of the emotional influence of an intense, bright color without the childlike implications.

 Choose your colors wisely to elicit appropriate brand-appropriate emotions.
-The color choices in your brand identity should always embody the personality of the brand.
+The color choices in your brand identity should always embody the brand’s personality.

 Culture and context can also influence how color is interpreted.
 Therefore, do your due diligence and research your audience so you can make the best choices based on their specific backgrounds.